 U.S. citizens and permanent residents have the ability to petition for certain family members to obtain a visa or green card.
-Family immigration provides several options depending on sponsor's relationship and immigration status.
+Family immigration provides several options depending on the sponsor's relationship and immigration status.

 When a foreign national marries a U.S. citizen, they become a family member of that citizen.
-This relationship means they be eligible for permanent residency in the United States.
+This relationship means they may be eligible for permanent residency in the United States.
 First, however, the couple must prove that a number of requirements have been met.
 For example, if the marriage occurred overseas, both spouses must be able to demonstrate that the marriage was legal - that all prior divorces were finalized and the relationship was recognized in the country where the marriage was performed.
-There are certain types of marriages that are not considered valid under U.S. immigration policy, including:
+There are certain types of marriages that are not considered valid under U.S. immigration policy.

 Naturalization is the process through which a foreign national chooses to become a citizen of the United States of America.
 Individuals over the age of 18 must undergo the naturalization process in order to obtain U.S. citizenship.
 There are a few prior requirements that must be met in order to qualify for the naturalization process.
-If you meet the following requirements, you may be eligible to begin the naturalization process and your journey toward citizenship:
+If you meet the following requirements, you may be eligible to begin the naturalization process and your journey toward citizenship.

 The United States offers a number of programs welcoming visitors from around the world, maintaining a policy of "secure borders and open doors."
 Non-immigrant visas stay in a foreign traveler's passport and allow him or her to visit the United States for a temporary period.
 While a non-immigrant visa does not guarantee entrance, it does grant you permission to come into a U.S. airport or other port of entry to request entrance from the Department of Homeland Security.

-Usually, conditions on an immigration status are in place when an individual has married a U.S. citizen.
+Usually, conditions on immigration status are in place when an individual has married a U.S. citizen.
 By marrying a U.S. citizen, a foreign national is eligible to apply for an adjustment of status allowing him or her to achieve permanent resident status in the United States.
 Until the marriage is longer than two years in length, however, there are certain conditions placed on the permanent resident status.
 You and your spouse must first prove that your marriage is legitimate and was not fabricated for the purpose of obtaining legal residency rights for one of you.